Offer in Compromise

 - Several months to ~2 years

-The Offer in Compromise (OIC) is the settlement program most people mean when they ask whether the IRS will take less than they owe.
+The Offer in Compromise (OIC) is the tax debt settlement program most people mean when they ask whether the IRS will take less than they owe.
 The answer is sometimes yes, but not by goodwill.
 The IRS accepts an offer when the amount you propose meets or beats your Reasonable Collection Potential, the figure the IRS calculates from your assets plus your future income after allowable living expenses.

 We prepare every Offer in Compromise in-house.
 Our Enrolled Agents, CPAs, and tax attorneys pull your IRS account transcripts, run the reasonable collection potential formula on your actual numbers, and only submit when the math supports acceptance.
 If your case does not qualify for an OIC, we tell you on the first call and move to the settlement program that does.